Murat-Gul1/notezly-privacy/README.md

-# notezly-privacy
-Notezly App Privacy Policy
+# Notezly App Privacy Policy

-#Notezly Privacy Policy

-**Last Updated:** [14.08.2025]
+**Last Updated: 18.08.2025**

 ## Overview
 Notezly is a mobile app designed to meet users' note-taking and drawing needs.
-This privacy policy explains our app's data collection and usage practices.
+This privacy policy explains our app's data collection and usage practices, especially regarding Google Drive integration.

+---

 ## Data Collection
-Notezly respects user privacy and operates with a minimum data collection principle:
+Notezly follows the principle of minimum data collection:

-- **Personal Data:** No personal data is collected
+- **Personal Data:**
+  - We only access your **Google account email address** when you sign in with Google, required for Google Drive backup and restore.
-- **Usage Data:** App usage statistics are not collected
+- **Usage Data:**
+  - We do not collect app usage statistics.
-- **Device Information:** Device information is not collected
+- **Device Information:**
+  - We do not collect device-specific information.

+---

 ## Data Storage
+- **On Device:**
-- All drawings, notes, and data are stored **only on your device**
+  - All drawings and notes are stored locally on your device.
-- Your data is not stored on **cloud servers**
+- **On Google Drive:**
+  - If you enable backup, your data is stored in a private **application-specific folder** in your Google Drive.
+  - This data is **not visible to others** and only the Notezly app can access it.
-- **No internet connection** required
+- **No Other Servers:**
+  - We do not use third-party servers.

+---

 ## Data Sharing
-- Your data is not shared with **third parties**
+- We **do not share** your data with third parties.
-- No data transfer outside of the **Google Play Store**
+- No data is sold or transferred to advertisers.
-- No data is shared with **advertising companies**
+- Data is only shared with Google Drive **as part of the backup/restore feature**.

+---

-## Children's Privacy
+## Children’s Privacy
 Notezly does not knowingly collect personal data from children under the age of 13.
-If you believe that data has been inadvertently collected from a child under the age of 13, please contact us.
+If you believe that data has been inadvertently collected from a child under 13, please contact us.

+---

 ## Contact
 For questions about this privacy policy:

-- **Email:** [murat.coddev@gmail.com]
+- **Email:** murat.coddev@gmail.com
-- **GitHub:** [Murat-Gul1]
+- **GitHub:** Murat-Gul1

+---

 ## Changes
 This privacy policy may be updated from time to time.
-Users will be notified of any significant changes.
+Users will be notified of significant changes within the app or through the app store listing.

+---

 ## Consent
-By using this app, you agree to this privacy policy.
+By using this app, you agree to this privacy policy and the use of Google Drive for backup and restore features.